Calla (band): Beggars Group

 CALLA's fourth album, Collisions, was recorded after the departure of member Donovan and addition of The Factory Press member Peter Gannon.
 The album was recorded independently with producer Chris Zane with additional production by Victor Van Vugt.
 They were signed to Beggars Group after the record was completed.
 In 2006, CALLA continued playing shows throughout Europe including Greece, Spain, Italy and a final headlining spot in Moscow.

 During the band's US tour in support of Collisions, they were arrested at the Canada–US border for allegedly driving a stolen van.
 They were handcuffed and brought to the police station and then later released after it was discovered that the license plate registered as stolen due to a clerical error.

 The band wrote and recorded tracks for its fifth record, Strength in Numbers, while on the road for Collisions.
 They put the final touches on the record with producer Alex Lyon at The Bubble in Austin, Texas.

 CALLA continued to tour with Interpol in 2007 until the band decided it was time to take a hiatus.
 The band continues to work on projects together.

+Return and De Facto

+In November 2024, Calla released "Pick Your Battles", their first new music since Strength in Numbers in 2007.

+The band followed with several additional singles, including "Killer On The Rampage", "Sinnerman", "Ritualized", and "Your Worst Enemy".

+In September 2026, the band announced its sixth studio album, De Facto, scheduled for release on October 9, 2026, through Nuevo Leon Recordings.
+The announcement was accompanied by the single "Paralyzed".

+Aurelio Valle solo work

+Valle co-wrote and contributed vocals to the Phenomenal Handclap Band's 2009 song "Testimony" along with Jaleel Bunton of TV on the Radio.

+In, 2009 Aurelio Valle wrote the song "Electraglide" for Nina Persson (The Cardigans, A Camp), featured in the film Tender Parasites.
+He also recorded a cover of the Yello song "Lost Again" for the same project.

+Valle released his debut solo album Acme Power Transmission on May 30, 2014, which was recorded in his apartment in 2013.
+Aurelio Valle is currently working on scoring for commercials and film.

+Valle scored the 2004 feature film Egoshooter directed by Oliver Schwabe and Christian Becker, produced by Wim Wenders.
+In 2005, CALLA scored the feature film Satellite for Jeff Winner produced Gigantic Pictures.
+The CALLA song "Astral" was featured in the 2004 film The Manchurian Candidate directed by Jonathan Demme.
+In 2007, The CALLA song "Swagger" was featured in the feature film Weirdsville directed by Alan Moyle.
+Valle scored the short film "Vamonos", directed by Maurice Compte which aired on Showtime.

+In 2009, the CALLA song "Fear of Fireflies" was featured in the documentary "Fireflies" directed by Gili Meisler.
+That same year, Valle scored the German feature film Tender Parasites directed by Oliver Schwabe and Christian Becker.
+In 2011, the original score for Tender Parasites received a nomination for the German Film Academy Award (Deutscher Filmpreis).